JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 });
 ```

 Then one can build an application to test that new function.
-We build a shiny application with a button to add the data to the visualisation and another to clear data from it.
+We build a Shiny application with a button to add the data to the visualisation and another to clear data from it.

 ```r
 library(gio)